microsoft/presidio-genproto/docs/proto.md

 <a name="types.AnonymizeImageTemplate"/>

 ### AnonymizeImageTemplate
-AnonymizeImageTemplate represents the template definition of the Anonymize service for anonymizying the sensitive data
+AnonymizeImageTemplate represents the template definition of the Anonymize image service

 | Field | Type | Label | Description |